cs544-wisc/s23/p4/README.md

 example, most applications are in Milwaukee, Waukesha is second most, etc).

-#### Q8: what is the second biggest loan application amount in each county?
+#### Q8: what is the second biggest loan application amount in each county?  (answer for top 10 counties).

 Answer with a plot like the following: